 Airline Transfer Partners

-The reason alliances matter, is that you can typically use miles from one airline, on their other alliance partners too.
-Like using British Airways Avios on American Airlines or Qantas, or using Delta SkyMiles on Air France, KLM; or United MileagePlus miles on Swiss Airlines.
+The reason alliances matter, is that you can typically use miles from one airline, on their other alliance partners.
+This opens up the “tree” of possibilities, like using British Airways Avios on American Airlines or Qantas, or using Delta SkyMiles on Air France, KLM; or United MileagePlus miles on Swiss Airlines.